Zac-Tiller/Zac-Tiller.github.io/index.markdown

 #### I'm Zac.
 I graduated from Cambridge University in July 2023 with a BEng & MEng in Information & Computer Engineering, focusing on **Machine Learning  & Data Science** modules.
 My Masters thesis researched non-Gaussian stochastic processes for financial & tracking applications, read more [here](./masters-thesis/).

-I am experienced in and am currently learning wide variety of programming languages, software & tools, aiming to become a **Full Stack Data Scientist!** See [About](/about/) for more info about me.
+I am experienced in and am currently learning wide variety of programming languages, software & tools, aiming to become a **Full Stack Data Scientist!** See [About](/about/) for more info!